-The record pointer is decremented before the READ RECORD function is performed and the pointed record is read.
+If the record pointer addresses the last record in a cyclic EF, READ RECORD (next) shall set the pointed record is read.
 If the record pointer has not been previously set within the selected EF, then READ RECORD (previous) shall read the last record and set the record pointer to this record.